 Assessment Related RequirementsHURDLE REQUIREMENTS

-Students will undertake 8 mini examinations during each set of lectures.
+Tutorial Quizzes (21% of final grade).
+Students will undertake 7 mini examinations during each set of tutorials.
 These will test the students understanding and knowledge of topics covered during the previous week.
 These exams will assist with formative learning.

-Students will undertake a 3hour theory examination that will consist of a variety of question types including MCQ’s, and short answers.
+Final Examination (40% of final grade).
+Students will undertake a 3 hour theory examination that will consist of a variety of question types.

 If an extension is not applied for, or not granted then a penalty for late submission will apply.
 A mark of zero will be allocated to late submitted assessment.